If you’re still building content for links, you have a problem.

 For now, link building is definitely part of the SEO process.
 It’s just that separating “content marketing” from SEO opens up a broad horizon of business goals.
 And, it makes choosing them, measuring them and applying attribution well so much easier.

 Some companies need to maintain high converting organic traffic by ranking highly for individual groups of commercial keywords.
-This is when savvy, careful management of a domain’s link profile (both link building and link audit / removal) comes into play.
+This is when savvy, careful management of a domain’s link profile link building and link auditing and removal) comes into play.

 To execute a fully effective digital campaign though, we should get comfortable with separate content marketing and SEO goals.